Look, Hear - Discover Oxford Road

 Oxford Road is undoubtedly one of the most well-known, vibrant and culturally diverse streets in the heart of Reading, but have you ever stopped to consider its history, heritage and communities.
 Join us as we discover Oxford Road through a series of audio bites.

-All around the Pilot Zone, stretching from the IDR to the Pavilion, QR codes will take you on an audio tour.
+All around the Pilot Zone, stretching from the IDR to the Pavilion, there is an audio tour of 12 locations.
 Discover the street's past, learn about its present and be intrigued about its future.

 We often forget that history is always in the making.
 Every detail holds its own importance, every person and community their own intriguing tale and anything – anything could last forever.